Ketel Marte Player Props: Diamondbacks vs. Nationals

 Ketel Marte At The Plate

-- Marte is hitting .274 with 10 doubles, four triples, nine home runs and 18 walks.
+- Marte has 10 doubles, four triples, nine home runs and 18 walks while hitting .271.

-- Among the qualifying hitters in MLB, his batting average ranks 48th, his on-base percentage ranks 73rd, and he is 44th in the league in slugging.

-- In 32.7% of his games this year, Marte has driven in at least one run.
-In seven of those games (12.7%) he recorded more than one RBI.
+- Marte has an RBI in 18 of 56 games this year, with multiple RBI in seven of them.

-- He has scored in 28 games this season, with multiple runs five times.
+- He has scored a run in 29 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.